 - Source groups.
 Logical groupings of your log data.
 Configured by you, based on meta-data within the event.

 - Search query.
 Search terms that you enter into the search box.

 - Time range.
 Use the drop down to choose a quick pick or set a custom time range.

 - Filters.
 Use the Field Explorer panel to quickly add to your search criteria.

 Each term above links to a section that describes the concept in detail.
 The Anatomy of the Search Screen section reviews where to find and how to set each parameter in Loggly.

-As you will see below, it’s possible to build out some pretty gnarly queries in the search box with a large number of statements joined by Boolean operators.
+As shown below, it’s possible to build out some pretty complex queries in the search box with a large number of statements joined by Boolean operators.
 However, this is not usually the best way to build a search since long nested queries make it harder for you to spot errors or make changes.
-We encourage you to use the field explorer to further narrow down search results without having to change the query.
+SolarWinds encourages you to use the field explorer to further narrow search results without having to change the query.

-Once you’ve narrowed down your search, Charts allow you to visualize patterns in your data.
+After you’ve narrowed your search, Charts allow you to visualize patterns in your data.
 You can look for activity trends over time, compare series of data over time, and more.
-Go to the Charts section for more detail.
+See the Charts section for more detail.

 Before we get into the search query language lets take a look at the Search functionality.
 You can get tons of information from this screen without having to touch your search query.